"There's nowhere you can be that isn't where you're meant to be"

 You want to know about 'moi'?
 Why that's charming, thank you!

-Historically speaking, the likes of Vivaldi, Mozart, or Salieri were all 'teachers'.
-It seems they all taught music, the 'Greats' I mean.
+Historically speaking, the likes of Vivaldi, Mozart, or Salieri were all 'teachers' and 'arrangers'.
+It seems that they all taught music, the 'Greats' I mean.

 To survive as a composer/musician you might possibly arrange some mundane theme for a few extra pence, trying to add some musical sparkle to it. (cf. KV 605) You struggle for your art, but persist, and now and again you might sculpt a very fine musical work or better.
 Remembering always that : "Ars lunga vita brevis!"

 'Composition' can be an intensely private process unless you are working on a collaborative venture.